ververica/flink-sql-gateway/README.md

      -p,--port <service port>                     The port to which the REST client connects to.
 ```

-If no configuration file is specified, the gateway will read its default configuration from the file located in ./conf/sql-gateway-defaults.yaml.
+If no configuration file is specified, the gateway will read its default configuration from the file located in `./conf/sql-gateway-defaults.yaml`.
 See the [configuration](#Configuration) part for more information about the structure of environment files.
-If no port is specified in CLI commands or in the configuration file, the gateway will be started with the default port 8083.
+If no port is specified in CLI commands or in the configuration file, the gateway will be started with the default port `8083`.

 # Configuration

 A SQL query needs a configuration environment in which it is executed.
-The so-called environment file defines server properties, session properties, available catalogs, table sources and sinks, user-defined functions, and other properties required for execution and deployment.
+The so-called environment file defines server properties, session properties, available catalogs, table sources and sinks, user-defined functions and other properties required for execution and deployment.

 Every environment file is a regular [YAML file](http://yaml.org/).
-An example of such a file is presented below.
+An example of such file is presented below.

 ```
 # Define server properties.